unbit/spockfs/README.md

 this will result in the /tmp/spockfs-server binary (that is a uWSGI server + spockfs plugin)

 Now you can run the server.
-If you choosen the plugin approach (the first described):
+If you choose the plugin approach (the first described):

 ```sh
 uwsgi --plugin 0:spockfs --http-socket :9090 --threads 8 --spockfs-mount /=/var/www